evilnick/plakar.io/content/integrations/onedrive/index.md

 Plakar integrates with OneDrive as both a source and destination:

-- **Source connector:** Import and snapshot your OneDrive files, encrypt and deduplicate them, and store in a trusted Plakar Kloset.
+- **Source connector:** Import and snapshot your OneDrive files, encrypt and deduplicate them, and store in a trusted Plakar Kloset store.
 - **Destination connector:** Export clean, verified snapshots back to OneDrive, restoring files or folders exactly as they were.
 - **Storage connector:** Store Plakar snapshots on OneDrive itself, adding a self-managed, encrypted backup layer inside your existing cloud.